wewewer123/LOVE-VN-ENGINE/README.md

 - Add custom questions.

+- Make music work better/more flexibly.

 - Optimize the " qqq " and " ggg " (maybe be giving exact line number as option).

 - Make it easier to create t3x files.

 - Automate conversion from renpy to this.

+- More devices!!!

 # Building